koaning/uvnb/README.md

 ## Usage

 The goal of `uvnb` is to allow you to run Jupyter notebooks with dependencies via UV by leveraging the script metadata.
-By doing this, you can just define your dependencies in the notebook metadata and quickly run it.
+By doing this, you can just define your dependencies in the notebook as a metadata comment and quickly run it.

-This tool assumes that you have metadata in the first cell that looks like this:
+This tool assumes that you have metadata in the first cell, maybe something that looks like this:

 ```python
 # /// script